Manufacturing Technology Insights: How SMBs Are Using Tech

 When we think of manufacturing technology insights for small and midsize businesses, it’s often the exact opposite of what people are expecting.

-We’re all familiar with the sight of a politician donning a hardhat for tour of an enterprise corporation’s factory floor, but the reality for SMBs can seem a long way off from the advanced technology you might see in the hands of the country’s biggest firms.
+We’re all familiar with the sight of a politician donning a hardhat for tour of an enterprise corporation’s factory floor, but the reality for SMBs can seem a long way off from the advanced technology in manufacturing you might see in the hands of the country’s biggest firms.

 We’re far more likely to be talking about how much SMB manufacturing firms are lagging behind other industries than we are about how advanced they are.